robert-westenberger/knowledgebase/real-estate/criteria.md

 ## Deal-Breakers

 * Illegal, unpermitted, or unverifiable units
-* No dependable path to occupy one unit
+* No dependable path to occupy one unit.
+It's okay if a unit is not immediately available.
 * Major structural damage or persistent water problems
 * Serious fire, mold, environmental, sewer, or foundation issues
 * Open-ended zoning, variance, permit, certificate-of-occupancy, or code-enforcement problems